Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 11: HTML Template
 Changed some names to make things more clear.
 Now I will make the template for the HTML.

+### Commit 12: Manager Card
+Added the template code into index.js.
+Next step will be to start putting it together.